 Sec.
 7.4.2.
 Inspection of areas of a Gaming Facility not normally accessible to the public may be made at any time during normal Gaming Facility business hours, immediately after the State Gaming Agency's authorized inspector notifies the Tribal Gaming Agency of his or her presence on the premises, presents proper identification, and requests access to the non-public areas of the Gaming Facility.
-The Tribal Gaming Agency, in its sole discretion, may require a member of the Tribal Gaming Agency to accompany the State Gaming Agency inspector at all times that the State Gaming Agency imposes such a requirement, it shall require such member to be available at all times for those purposes and shall ensure that the member has the ability to gain immediate access to all non-public areas of the Gaming Facility.
+The Tribal Gaming Agency in its sole discretion, may require a member of the Tribal Gaming Agency to accompany the State Gaming Agency inspector is in a non-public area of the Gaming Facility.
+If the Tribal Gaming Agency inspector is in a non-public area of the Gaming Facility.
+If the Tribal Gaming Agency imposes such a requirement, it shall require such member to be available at all times for those purposes and shall ensure that the member has the ability to gain immediate access to all non-public areas of the Gaming Facility.
 Nothing in this Compact shall be construed to limit the State Gaming Agency to one inspector during inspections.